-Sylvia currently performs as a member of the Longy Conservatory Orchestra and conservatory chamber ensembles, and the prog/alt rock bands The Fixtures and The Mood Swings.
-She is an alumna of the Olin Conductorless Orchestra, of which she was Concertmaster and Strings Section Leader; the Boston University Tanglewood Institute; and the Boston Youth Symphony Orchestras, with which she toured Estonia, Latvia, and northern Russia.
+Sylvia currently performs as a member of Eudaimonia, a period instrument ensemble, the Harvard Summer Chorus, and the prog/alt rock bands The Fixtures and The Mood Swings.
+She is an alumna of the Longy Conservatory Orchestra and conservatory chamber ensembles; the Olin Conductorless Orchestra, of which she was Concertmaster and Strings Section Leader; the Boston University Tanglewood Institute; and the Boston Youth Symphony Orchestras, with which she toured Estonia, Latvia, and northern Russia.
 She has also performed as a member of Chorus pro Musica and the Masterworks Chorale.

 Sylvia began Suzuki violin studies at age 6 with Doris Goldman in Stow, MA, and has studied with Laura Bossert, Anna Korsunsky, and Karen Oosterbaan (a pioneer in combining Alexander Technique with violin technique).
 She has completed Suzuki Violin Teacher Training in Books 1, 2, and 3 with Carol Sykes through the Suzuki School of Newton.
-She is currently pursuing an MM in Violin Performance with Ms. Bossert, and a Dalcroze Teaching Certificate, at the Longy School of Music of Bard College.
+She holds an MM in Violin Performance from the Longy School of Music of Bard College, and is currently completing a Dalcroze Teaching Certificate, also at Longy.
 She also holds a B.S. in Engineering from Olin College of Engineering in Needham, MA.